For Neck & Arm Pain

 If you have pain in your neck or upper back when you move your head or neck, you may have cervical disc and dural inflammation.
 If pain travels to your arm when you move your head or neck, you may have nerve root inflammation.

 Common tests such as MRIs can show disc bulges and nerve root compression, but may not show a torn and leaking disc.
-A cervical epidural injection may provide relief if disc problems, dural inflammation, or nerve root inflammation are causing your pain.
+A cervical epidural injection may provide relief if disc problems, or dural, or nerve root inflammation are causing your pain.

 What happens during an injection?

 A local anesthetic will be used to numb your skin.
-The doctor will then insert a small needle directly into the epidural space.
-Fluoroscopy, a type of x-ray, may be used to ensure the safe and proper position of the needle.
+The doctor will then insert a small needle next to the nerve root.
+Fluoroscopy, a type of x-ray, must be used to ensure the safe and proper position of the needle.
 Dye will also be injected to make sure the needle is at the correct spot.

 Once the doctor is sure the needle is correctly placed, the medicine will be injected.